webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 that transition smoothly from the previous curve.
 They work by extrapolating a control point from the previous control point on the other side of the previous destination point, effectively mirroring it.
 The following two path definitions produce the same set of curves.
-The first uses the '''T''' command to extrapolate the extra control point (marked red), while the second uses '''Q''' to explicitly define it.
-Both specify the same destination point:
+The first uses the '''T''' command to extrapolate the extra control point (marked red), while the second uses a second '''Q''' command to explicitly define it.
+Both specify the same destination
+point:

 <syntaxhighlight lang="xml">
 <path d="M 50,100 Q 180,20 300,130 T         400,50"/>